 Bring small, unique souvenirs from your country.
 They make great gifts for host families or other locals you befriend.

 Check the weather before you go.
 Summer runs from November to May, and is the best time for back-country hiking in the interior and sunbathing on the Pacific.
-Winter runs roughly May to November.
 Expect afternoon downpours for a couple of hours and higher humidity.
 The entire Caribbean Coast braces itself for hurricane season - technically June to November, with the worst storms in October and November.

 Get with the community.
 Small towns all over the country are working co-operatively to offer low-tech tour packages, like guided hikes and horseback rides to the petroglyphs and gold mines, with homestays and home cooking in between.
 You'll see things and meet people most tourists never do and your money goes straight to Nicaraguan communities.
 Two of the better-developed programs are run by Granada-based UCA Tierra y Agua and UCA-Miraflor.